zelazobeton/cognitive-exercises-main/DOCKER_README.txt

 README

-Backend jar file for docker is "cognitive-exercises-web.jar" created with "mvn clean install", it already contains data module as its dependency.
+Backend jar file for docker is "cognitive-exercises-web.jar" created with "mvn clean package", it already contains data module as its dependency.

 After running "docker compose up" one needs to enter backend centos container by using "docker exec -it {container_name} bash" and run the cognitive-exercises app by using one of the scripts:
 	- run-cog-ex-dev-mysql.sh
-	- run-cog-ex-dev-mysql-bootstrap.sh
+	- run-cog-ex-dev-mysql-bootstrap.sh (to put sample data into db)

 On the first run, before running "run-cog-ex-dev-mysql-bootstrap.sh" one should prepare database:
 	- CREATE DATABASE cognitive_exercises_dev;
 	- create user "cognitive_exercises_dev_admin" with password "admin" and full DDL & DML access

-Frontend container also does not start automatically as it has to be started after backend is set up.
-One needs to enter bash in the container by using "docker exec -it {container_name} bash" and run "service nginx start".

 Files:
 	- docker-entrypoint.sh